Best Black Mirror Episodes

 Prime Minister Michael Callow faces a shocking dilemma when Princess Susannah, a much-loved member of the Royal Family, is kidnapped.

-After losing her husband in a car crash, a grieving woman uses a computer software that allows you to "talk" to the deceased.
+After losing her husband in a car crash, a grieving woman uses computer software that allows you to "talk" to the deceased.

 Future soldiers Stripe (Malachi Kirby) and Raiman (Madeline Brewer) must protect frightened villagers from an infestation of vicious feral mutants.
 Technologically, they have the edge - but will that help them survive?

-A failed comedian who voices a popular cartoon bear named Waldo finds himself mixing in politics when T.V. executives want Waldo to run for office.
+A failed comedian who voices a popular cartoon bear named Waldo finds himself mixing in politics when TV executives want Waldo to run for office.

-It's a suspense thriller MOVIE.
+It's a suspense thriller movie.
 I have no idea how it could be so low.

 I like Rachel and Ashley Too's friendship.